You are here

 ""

-Figure 1 shows the annual Mississippi commercial blue crab landings (in pounds) and landing values (in dollars) compiled from the NOAA Fisheries website.
+Figure 1 shows the annual Mississippi commercial blue crab landings (in pounds) and landing values (in dollars) from the NOAA Fisheries website from 1950 to 2022.

 In response to requests by state regulatory agencies and seafood organizations, the 2009 (and later) economic contributions of the Mississippi seafood industry by major species were imputed from state estimates published by NOAA Fisheries.
 Extension and research publications were developed to document the economic contributions of Mississippi's major seafood species that landed, processed, sold, and consumed.